philTornquist/Composed/README.md

 	[10, ...some 'Bar' data... , 20] > Foo

-Will assign 10 to reference 'a' and 20 to reference 'b'
+Will assign 10 to reference 'a' and 20 to reference 'b', as well as "...some 'Bar' data..." to reference 'c'

 ###Nothing
 The keyword 'Nothing' in Composed is similar to null, nil or undefined in other languages.
 Nothing can be converted to any data type by: